m0ru/bak/02_problemdescription.md

 On the development-side of things, the requirements were:

 <!-- TODO {"good DX" as requirement. define it  -->
 *  Needs to be able to keep data in sync between browser-tabs running the JS-client and the Java-based servers.
 This happens through a REST-API and websockets.
 Most messages arrive at the WoN-Owner-Server from the WoN-Node and just get forwarded to the client via the websocket.
-The only data directly stored on and fetched from the Owner-Server are the account details, which need-uris belong to an account, its key-pair[^cryptography happens on the WoN-Owner-Server] and information on which events have been seen.
+The only data directly stored on and fetched from the Owner-Server are the account details, which need-URIs belong to an account, its key-pair[^cryptography happens on the WoN-Owner-Server] and information on which events have been seen.
 All other data lives on the WoN-Node-Servers.
 *  As subject of a research-project, the protocols can change at any time.
 Doing so should only cause minimal refactoring in the owner-application.
 * In the future different means of protocols will be added to connections, i.e. interactions between needs, such as payments or the recently added "agreements", i.e. a mechanism to make formalized contracts via messages exchanged over the connections by formally agreeing with the contents of other messages)
 * Ultimately the interface for authoring needs should support a wide range of ontologies^[Ontologies can be described as data-structure-descriptions/-schemata for RDF-data.
 E.g. the current demo-ontology defines that needs can have a title, a description, a location, tags, etc.] respectively any ontology people might want to use for describing things and concepts.
 Adapting the authoring GUIs or even just adding a few form input widgets should be seamless and only require a few local changes.
 * We didn't want to deal with the additional hurdles/constraints of designing the prototype for mobile-screens at first, but a later adaption/port was to be expected.
 Changing the client application for that needed to require minimal effort.
 * It should be possible to build an application that feels responsive when using it.
 This means low times till first meaningful render and complete page-load.
-This in term implies a reduction of round-trips and http-requests and use of caching mechanisms for data and application code.
+This in term implies a reduction of round-trips and HTTP-requests and use of caching mechanisms for data and application code.
 But "feeling responsive" also means that operations that take a while despite all other efforts need to show feedback to the user (e.g. spinning wheels, progress bars, etc) to communicate that the application hasn't frozen.
 * Runs on ever-green browsers.
 As it's a research-prototype there's less need to support old browsers, like the pre-edge internet-explorer.
 * Good developer experience, i.e. new language features to allow more expressive, robust and concise code, warnings about possible bugs where possible, auto-completion, jump-to-definition, documentation on mouse-hover, etc.

 <!-- TODO why we implemented it js-based:\\
-* bandwith\\
+* bandwidth\\
 * because it’s become somewhat of a wide-spread practice, i.e. “because everybody’s doing so”\\
 * because there already was the angular prototype\\
 * because it can run on any OS and device\\
 status quo: angular app\\ -->

 The previous iteration of the prototype had already been implemented in angular-js 1.X.
 However, the code-base was proving hard to maintain.
 We continuously had to deal with bugs that were hard to track down, partly because JavaScript's dynamic nature obscured where they lived in the code and mostly because causality in the angular-app became